30

 I have spent a lot of time watching other people present in ways that feel forceful and sharp and compelling.
 I have looked at them, both close up and from a distance and thought “w0w leader”.
 Then I have looked at them over time and thought “meh.”

-In parallel, I’ve looked at a lot of people I’d drop many things to follow — who come across a lot softer.
-And I am realizing that softness isn’t weakness.
+In parallel, I’ve looked at a lot of people I’d drop many things to follow — who come across at first sniff, a lot softer.

 We have been trained to equate strength with sharp edges but there is something powerful about a person — woman or otherwise — who owns their softness and refuses to be hardened.